alshedivat/al-folio/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Aarti Kashyap</strong>
-description: Thinking without writing is not thinking.
+description: Thinking without writing is not thinking - it's just us thinking that we are thinking.

 profile:
   align: right